chutium/spark-appliance/README.md

 Our [Senza](https://stups.io/senza/) appliances are running on the EC2 instances with appropriate IAM roles, we do not want to distribute or embed long-term AWS security credentials within an instance or application.

-So we need to integrate the implementation of Amazon's EMRFS and Spark, we created [a branch for this](https://github.com/zalando/spark/tree/branch-1.5-zalando) in our github account.
+So we need to integrate the implementation of Amazon's EMRFS and Spark, for that we created [a branch for this](https://github.com/zalando/spark/tree/branch-1.5-zalando) in our github account.

 # Usage